 There must be a substantial difference between undergraduate and graduate instruction, and graduate studies must be at a level of complexity and generalization that extends the knowledge and intellectual maturity of graduate students.
 A limited number of 4000-level and 5000-level courses may be approved to be taught as stacked courses.
 The syllabus for the graduate course must indicate a higher level of complexity and have different student learning outcomes.
 (The latter requirement holds true for graduate students taking approved 4000-level courses for graduate credit.)

 The graduate student will comply with the residency policy established by the individual graduate program.
-Students may consult with the Vice Provst for Research and Graduate Studies.
+Students may consult with the Vice Provost for Research and Graduate Studies.

 Graduate Assistantships and Fellowships

-A Graduate Assistant must be enrolled as a graduate student (at least 6 credit hours during the long term and 6 credit hours during the summer session).
-If the graduate student drops below the course load requirements, the assistantship may be terminated.
+A Graduate Assistant must be enrolled as a graduate student (at least 6 credit hours during the long term and 6 credit hours during the summer session) and be in good academic standing making satisfactory academic progress in their academic degree program.
+If the graduate student drops below the course load requirements or is placed on academic probation or academic dismissal, the assistantship may be terminated.